koenrane/KR-new-site/content/Stress-test of site features.md

 > Perhaps one did not want to be loved so much as to be understood.
 >
 > — Orwell, _1984_

-This section's quotes are from Orwell’s [_Politics and the English Language_](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/).
 ## Inline

-“A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus: What am I trying to say?
-What words will express it?
-What image or idiom will make it clearer?
-Is this image fresh enough to have an effect?
-And he will probably ask himself two more: Could I put it more shortly?
-Have I said anything that is avoidably ugly?
-But you are not obliged to go to all this trouble.
-You can shirk it by simply throwing your mind open and letting the ready-made phrases come crowding in.”

-With extra legroom, the quote becomes more readable:
 > A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus:
 > 1. What am I trying to say?
 > 2. What words will express it?